 I do it at the end of every quarter.
 It helps me see if I’m moving towards my goals, and figure out what’s working and what’s not working.
 Then I update my goals for the new quarter.

-January is a good time, a new year is time to turn over a new leaf.
+January can be a good time, a new year is a time to turn over a new leaf.
 But, you can do this anytime you feel you need a refresh.
 Why not now?

 There is no automatic career structure for a homeopath, like there would be inside of an institution or a corporation.
-No annual company review.
-No performance management.
-No pre-set targets.
+No annual company review, no performance management and no pre-set targets.

 When I worked as an assistant head-teacher, our weekly leadership meetings were all about planning and review.
 I enjoyed those meetings and being part of a team.
 We all had a different part to play.